Risk analysis and data protection

 And the latest big news: no audits to be done!
 Well… The truth is, this isn’t entirely true.
 It is true that they are no longer required, but the regulation speaks of a periodic verification of the model.
 That is, without having the need to do a formal audit every two years as currently required by the Law, it does make it clear that the data protection system needs to be reviewed.
 In addition, with the significant increase in fines, few organizations will risk not having as up-to-date as possible, either through formal audits or documented reviews.

 Also, to comply with all of the above, to be proactive and to show proper traceability in compliance with the Data Protection Regulations, we find it essential to have software tools that help us to comply with the regulations and that also serve as a test element of diligence and proactivity in such compliance.

 GlobalSuite® Data Protection

-GlobalSUITE – Data Protection (GDPR) will undoubtedly be an essential software in such compliance, by experience, by robustness and by the constant adaptation that makes this and other regulations also mandatory.
+GlobalSuite – Data Protection (GDPR) will undoubtedly be an essential software in this compliance, for experience, for robustness and for the constant adaptation it makes to this and other regulations also mandatory.